 Audition Notices

 The Wimberley Players are committed to casting productions based on the highest level of talent regardless of race, ethnicity, gender identity, sexuality, body-type, or age.
 Everyone who is dedicated to creating amazing theatre is encouraged to audition.
+We are proud to attract the finest semi-professional actors in community theatre within a 100-mile radius, selected in a highly competitive auditioning process.

 Audition Notice: